 2. Offer Competitive Salaries

 It’s no surprise that salary plays a large role in keeping your top talent.
 Most employees quit because they aren’t satisfied with their salary.
-It’s easy to think to offer less will save the company more, but it all comes back to those costs of high turnover.
+It’s easy to think to offering less will save the company more, but it all comes back to those costs of high turnover.

 Do research about what your competitors are paying for similar roles.
 If your company is coming up short, you’re only going to get those second-rate candidates.
 If you manage to keep those candidates, they won’t stick around long once they know they can get a raise elsewhere.